 Hello!
 I'm Christine.

-But you don't have to live on a farm in Tennessee to craft a beautiful life...trust me.
-I lived 11 years in big city Dallas surrounded by concrete, traffic, and construction cranes.
-Still, I sought out every field of green grass, hiking trail, and wildflower.
-I've seen the beauty of humanity in the tiniest, poorest most remote villages in India, I've walked wide-eyed through slums in Africa and washed my hair in water wells with the most joyful children at my side.
+But trust me, you don't have to live on a farm in Tennessee to craft a beautiful life.
+While living for 11 years in big city Dallas surrounded by concrete, traffic, and construction cranes, I sought out every field of green grass, hiking trail, and wildflower.
+I've seen the beauty of humanity in the tiniest, poorest most remote villages in India and walked wide-eyed through slums in Africa.
+I’ve washed my hair in water wells with the most joyful children at my side.

-Whether you live in the countryside, a bustling city, or total suburbia, I hope I can inspire you to see and appreciate your everyday life with fresh eyes.
+Whether you live in the countryside, a bustling city, or total suburbia, I hope you’ll join me in appreciating your everyday life with fresh eyes.
 We're in this together.

 >> Hear more of my story on episode 140 of the podcast, Simple with Tsh Oxenreider.